thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 `poetry` is a tool that a lot of developers (especially library maintainers) swear by, and for good reason -- it's a great tool for managing environments and dependencies via locked dependency files.
 While `pip` relied on the `requirements.txt` file to manage dependencies, `poetry` introduced a much more structured `pyproject.toml` (and its associated `poetry.lock` file), which results in deterministic builds across different platforms and far fewer cases of failure in resolving dependencies.

 However, there's no denying that `poetry` is _noticeably slow_.
 In most machine learning or scientific computing projects where you're dealing with a ton of dependencies, `poetry`'s dependency resolver can take a long time to resolve the dependency graph and get a project set up.
 The justification has always been that it at least "works", and reduces the burden of portability on library developers who are distributing packages to a large number of users across a variety of platforms.
-I've seen a lot of mature projects in the Python ecosystem adopt `poetry` for these reasons, and it's more or less become the de-facto standard package manager for Python projects involving larger teams where collaboration is of essence.
+I've seen a lot of mature projects in the Python ecosystem adopt `poetry` for these reasons, and it's more or less become the de-facto standard package manager for projects involving larger teams or huge open source projects where collaboration is of essence.

 ### A host of other tools